LCD, LED, Or OLED: Which Is Best for You?

 Ranking: 1.
 LCD; 2.
 LED; 3.
 OLED

-To know which is better, LED vs. LCD, when it comes to performance, use the first five differences as your basis.
+To know which is better, LED vs. LCD, use the first five differences as your basis for performance.
 Those aspects typically constitute a screen performance.

-When it comes to lifespan, the LED displays can have a longer lifespan.
+When it comes to lifespan, LED displays can have a longer lifespan.

-This is mainly because the LED bulbs can last longer than any fluorescent lamp.
+This is mainly because LED bulbs can last longer than any fluorescent lamp.

 The LEDs may remain running for more or less (10) years, while fluorescent lamps can only last for less than five (5) years.

 Both the LED and the OLED screens use LEDs.
 Since screens have been around for a long time, it has already proven their ability to last longer and be a reliable digital screen that serves various purposes.